alabou/NMOS-MatroxOnly/Alerts.md

 The `link`, `transport`, `essence`, `application` and `clock` domains MUST be supported by all implementations of the MvAlertManager.
 The `vendor`, `vendorLink`, `vendorTransport`, `vendorEssence`, `vendorApplication` and `vendorClock` domains are optional.

-Each alert domain has an associated per-domain event and events counter, counting all the events of a given domain.
-An alert is triggered when a domain events counter of an active alert descriptor changes value.
+Each alert domain has an associated per-domain event identifier and events counter, counting all the events of a given domain.
+An alert is triggered when a domain events counter of an alert descriptor changes value.
+Each event within a domain has an associated event identifier and events counter, counting all the identified events within the domain.
+The events counters of the identified events within a given domain are collectively described as the detailed events counters of the domain.

 The domains are defined according to the OSI model when possible.
 A failure at a lower level MAY cause failures at higher levels.
 A User SHOULD look at events from lower levels first before considering events at higher level.
 In some scenarios, failure at a lower level will not prevent a higher level from functioning normally.
 For example when using redundancy, a `transport` domain packet lost event on one network interface will not prevent a Receiver from consuming a stream if the packet is recovered on the alternate network interface.
 In this example the higher level `essence` domain would not register invalid stream events.